intutable/intutable/docs/dev/overview.md

 core supports events called _notifications_.
 A request is directed _at_ one plugin, a notification comes _from_ a plugin.
-Only one plugin may listen for requests on a given channel, but all plugins can listen for notifications.
+Only one plugin may listen for requests on a given channel, but all plugins can listen for all notifications.
 A request must have a response, a notification need not.
 This enables plugins to interact very closely with each other while remaining separated, independent functional units.
 Example: